 vi.
 The sensitivity of the detector for collecting x-rays from small volumes shall be documented quarterly by collecting resolvable Mg and Si peaks from a unit fibril of NIST SRM 1866 chrysotile or equivalent.

 f) Low Temperature Asher.
-In accordance with AHERA requirements (40CFR, Part 763, Subpart E, App.
-A), the low temperature ash shall be calibrated quarterly for 5-10% mass loss by determining a calibration curve for the weight vs. ashing time of collapsed mixed-cellulose ester (MCE) filters.
+In accordance with Asbestos Hazard Emergency Response Act (AHERA) requirements (40CFR, Part 763, Subpart E, App.
+A), the low temperature asher shall be calibrated quarterly for 5-10% mass loss by determining a calibration curve for the weight vs. ashing time of collapsed mixed-cellulose ester (MCE) filters.
 Calibration data shall be displayed on control charts that show trends over time.

 g) Grid Openings.
 The area of the TEM grid openings shall be calibrated using an appropriate standard at a frequency of twenty (20) openings per twenty (20) grids per lot of 1000 grids or less, or at least one (1) TEM grid opening per sample.
 The variation in the calibration measurements (two times the standard deviation, 2s) shall be <5% of the mean calibration value.